 Since it is equipped with Android wear, the watch can of course track all the fitness metrics you’ve come to expect: you'll get steps/distance/calorie tracking.
 The watch also comes with a optical heart rate monitor.

-No smartwatch roundup would be complete without the Apple watch.
+No smartwatch roundup would be complete without the Apple watch, decives which are anything but cheap.
 This is especially true here, since the watch bands are fully removable and Apple offers many different options in this regard.

 Although it is a square design the watch face is rather svelte, and the smaller version clocks in at around 38 mm in diameter.
 This is also a good watch to have if you have an Apple phone because it will pair much better with that device and you will get the full feature set.
 With the right band the Apple watch can easily pass for a womens smart watch.